 Obstacle races, similar to basic military training, have become popular across the country, and are held in most major cities.

-"These obstacle adventure races have really taken off in the last five years," said Nick Lieb.
+"These obstacle adventure races have really taken off in the last five years," Nick Lieb said.
 "It's crazy how quickly they took off.
 There are three companies that do it, the Tough Mudder, the Warrior Dash and the Spartan Death Race.

 "The Spartan race is always held in Vermont, that's where the creators live.
 It started among friends about five years ago and has been growing bigger each year."

-Many of these races involve getting muddy -- one more way to make participants uncomfortable.
+Many of these races involve mud -- one more way to make participants uncomfortable.